YS-Jiang/illumination-robust-ssc/README.md

 sha256      e5c3256e415780026dbb435e6a85e6c18a6dfce63900b4920b8d34379914c561
 ```

-This is the checkpoint submitted to the test server, taken at the end of training rather than at
+This is the checkpoint submitted to the test server.
+It contains the frozen
-the best validation score.
-It contains the frozen Depth-Anything-V2 ViT-L parameters, which are
+Depth-Anything-V2 ViT-L parameters, which are released by their authors under
-released by their authors under CC-BY-NC-4.0, so the checkpoint carries that restriction even
+CC-BY-NC-4.0, so the checkpoint carries that restriction even though the code
-though the code here is Apache-2.0.
-See [NOTICE](NOTICE).
+here is Apache-2.0.
+See NOTICE.

 ## Installation